sini/nixkraken/docs/src/dev/packages/theme.md

 It allows to list available themes and install new ones by linking theme files into GitKraken's themes directory.

-While it is intended for use during [Home Manager activation][home-manager-activation] by the NixKraken module, it can also be used independently for testing.
+While it is intended for use during [Home Manager activation][hm-activation] by the NixKraken module, it can also be used independently for testing.

 Although its execution is considered safe, it is possible that theme files are overwritten, resulting in theme data loss. **Please back up your themes before use.**